bhindesa/Transport-Management-System-App/README.md

 Thank you to the following artists and organizations!

 - Google: For helping me with issues or errors.
-- Priceton Ebanks(My instructor) : For helping me understand new technologies and find better solutions.
+- Priceton Ebanks(My mentor) : For helping me understand new technologies and find better solutions.
 - Boostrap Library: for use in buttons, cards, and form styling (find out more [here](https://getbootstrap.com/))